 Having admitted that previously he had been "dancing too fast for the music", Romain got his act together in 2013.
-How much of this is due to his psychologist and how much due to his new baby or simply old fashioned determination not to be beaten, we do not know, but the fact is the guy has firmly established himself as a contender.
+How much of this was due to his psychologist and how much due to his new baby or simply old fashioned determination not to be beaten, we do not know, but the fact is the guy firmly established himself as a contender.

 What remained to be seen was whether Lotus can provide him with a winning car.
 It couldn't.

 The alarm bells first rang when Technical Director Nick Chester confirmed that the team would not be attending the opening test in Jerez.
 "We're going to keep our car under wraps a little longer than some other teams," he admitted.
 "We've decided that attending the Jerez test isn't ideal for our build and development programme.
 We are likely to unveil the car before attending the Bahrain tests, and in Bahrain we should really be able to put the car through its paces in representative conditions."